Freedom of Information

 Our approach to Freedom of Information is based on the Scottish Government’s 6 principles of Freedom of Information.
 We will regularly publish information and our responses to Freedom of Information requests on our website.

 Published information can be found in the Publications section of our website and guidance on the information we publish can be found in our Guide to Information.

 Statistics relating to Social Security Scotland, including publications about specific benefits, feedback, workforce and equalities analysis can be found on the Statistics Publications section of our website.

 To make a request for information, or for advice and assistance on how to make a request, please contact us by email at email@example.com or by post at:

 Social Security Scotland

 PO Box 10301

-You can also request information using our online form below.
+You can also contact us using the online form below.